-SWRCB Maximum Contaminant Level (MCL) for Hexavalent Chromium On June 16, 2023, DDW proposed a maximum contaminant level (MCL) for hexavalent chromium of 10 micrograms per liter ( $\mu$ g/L) and a detection limit for purposes of reporting (DLR) of 0.1 $\mu$ g/L. Compliance timelines vary from 2-4 yrs. depending on system size.
+Agency Regulation Summary Potential Impacts Regulatory Status SWRCB Maximum Co n taminant Level (MCL) for Hexavalent Chromium On June 16, 2023, DDW proposed an MCL for hexavalent chromium of 10 micrograms per liter ( $\mu$ g/L) and a detection limit for purposes of reporting (DLR) of 0.1 $\mu$ g/L. Compliance timelines vary from 2-4 yrs. depending on system size.
 On August 15, 2023, Metropolitan provided comments in support of the 10 $\mu$ g/L MCL, compliance timelines, and the use of stannous chloride as a best available technology.
 Metropolitan also expressed concerns over the cost of compliance and asked for additional funding to help offset treatment costs.
 DDW anticipates finalizing the rule in February 2024 with implementation starting in July 2024.
-SWRCB MCLs for Perfluoro- octanoic acid (PFOA) and perfluoro- octane sulfonic acid (PFOS) On July 22, 2021, OEHHA released draft public health goals (PHGs) for two PFAS: 0.007 ppt for PFOA and 1 ppt for PFOS-the first step towards DDW proposing MCLs for these compounds.
+SWRCB MCL for Perchlorate In 2017, DDW announced it would review the MCL established in 2007 for perchlorate at $6 \mu g/L$ .
+On October 6, 2020, DDW lowered the DLR from $4 \mu g/L$ to $2 \mu g/L$ starting in January 2021, and decreasing to $1 \mu g/L$ in January 2024.
+These actions were in response to OEHAA lowering the public health goal (PHG) for perchlorate from $6 \mu g/L$ to $1 \mu g/L$ in February 2015.
+DDW's perchlorate MCL review and changes to the DLR could result in the MCL being lowered in the near future, as a MCL must be set as close to the PHG as is technologically and economically feasible.
+Metropolitan submitted comment letters supporting DDW's review and a DLR of 2 $\mu$ g/L. On August 6, 2020, Metropolitan submitted comments expressing concerns that a DLR of 1 $\mu$ g/L was premature and that DDW should hold off implementing the lower DLR until such time that adequate laboratory capacity is determined and perchlorate occurrence data at the 2 $\mu$ g/L DLR are collected and evaluated.
+The DLR of 1 μg/L goes into effect January 1, 2024.
+Awaiting further action by DDW on revising the MCL.
+SWRCB MCLs for Perfluoro- octanoic acid (PFOA) and perfluoro- octane sulfonic acid (PFOS) On July 22, 2021, OEHHA released draft PHGs for two PFAS: 0.007 ppt for PFOA and 1 ppt for PFOS-the first step towards DDW proposing MCLs for these compounds.
 DDW also requested OEHHA to evaluate whether PFAS can be grouped together for regulatory purposes based on specific characteristics or features.
 On July 14, 2023, OEHHA released additional supporting documentation for the proposed PHGs for PFOA and PFOS.
 Once announced, staff will evaluate impacts and potential comments.
 Awaiting official release of regulation.
-SWRCB Statewide General Permit for Drinking Water System Discharges Provides a categorical exception to water purveyors for short-term or seasonal planned and emergency (unplanned) discharges resulting from essential operations and maintenance activities undertaken to comply with the federal and state drinking water regulations.
-Metropolitan uses this permit for its dewatering operations.
-Staff would like to expand coverage to include "on-spec" highly treated tertiary water (i.e., post advanced water treatment water prior to either spreading/injection or another drinking water facility.
-Early talks indicate SWRCB is amenable to this change.
-Permit renewal in about 2 years.